You CAN handle the truth: about Theism

-While these are basic truth claims Theists agree upon, there is much divergence, as we’re well aware.
-And the Word of God rightly divides and exposes truth from error.
-Additionally, the Bible is clear regarding the written revelation of God, the person of Jesus, and the way of salvation.
-And upon these bedrock concepts we can compare and contrast not only with Judaism and Islam, but with ‘Christian cults.’
+While these are basic truth claims Theists agree upon, there is much divergence, as we’re keenly aware.
+The Word of God rightly divides and exposes truth from error.
+Additionally, the Bible is clear regarding the written revelation of God, the person of Jesus, and the way of salvation, for it is upon these bedrock concepts we can compare and contrast not only with Judaism and Islam, but with any “Christian cult.”

 First, regarding the written revelation from God, Judaism in general would hold the Old Testament as God’s Word, but consider the New Testament a false document.
 Hence, Jesus can’t be the Messiah.
 Additionally, Judaism regards the Oral Law, or Talmud, to be authoritative, along with the teachings of the great Rabbis throughout history.

 Islam’s Holy Books include the Koran and the Hadith.
 The Koran is the supposed revelation God gave Mohammad through the prophet Gabriel gradually over two decades in the early 7th Century.
 The Hadith is a collection of reports regarding the sayings and works of Mohammad compiled after his death.
 Regarding the bible, Muslims believe it is God’s Word, but not the final revelation.
-Additionally, Muslims today are taught the bible has been ‘corrupted,’ so it’s rarely read and studied in contemporary Islamic life.
+Additionally, Muslims today are taught the bible has been corrupted and therefore can’t be trusted.
+And so it’s rarely read and studied in contemporary Islamic life.

-Another ‘bible, another Jesus and another gospel – these are the simple measuring sticks comparing any worldview claiming to be Christian.
+Another bible, another Jesus and another gospel – these are the simple measuring sticks comparing any worldview claiming to be Christian with Biblical Christianity.
 In short, Christian cults either add or alter God’s revelation found exclusively in His Word, claim Jesus is not God, and believe we’re saved through works, not faith.
 Simple.

 How does Theism answer the four foundational questions whereby we can objectively measure a worldview?
-In simple terms, this way:
+In short, this way:

-What moral framework does provide?
+- What moral framework does Theism provide?
 While Theism in general has a moral framework given by our Creator, our motive for obeying as followers of Jesus is radically different than other Theistic moral frameworks.
 Our obedience is an act of love, not compulsion or a means of salvation!
-For Jesus said, “If you love me, keep My commands” (John 14:15)
+For Jesus said, “If you love me, keep My commands” (John 14:15).

 In light of our Christian witness, may I suggest a few excellent resources in engaging adherents to Judaism, Islam and Christian cults.

 Being a missionary to my Jewish people for many years, I can certainly be a resource to as you witness to Jewish people in your sphere of influence.
-Regarding evangelism to Muslims, the Crescent Project is a ministry out of Nashville doing great work.
-Watchman Fellowship is an excellent ministry resource I would recommend to help engage those involved in cults and other religions.
+Regarding evangelism to Muslims, the Crescent Project (https://www.crescentproject.org) is a ministry out of Nashville doing great work.
+Watchman Fellowship (http://www.watchman.org) is an excellent ministry resource I would recommend to help engage those involved in cults and other religions